-“All must depart—all beings that have life must shed their compounded forms.
-Yes, even a Master such as He, a peerless being, powerful in Wisdom and Enlightenment, even He must pass away.”
+"All must depart—all beings with life must shed their compounded forms.
+Yes, even a Master such as He, a peerless being, powerful in Wisdom and Enlightenment, even He must pass away."

 "When I am gone, my Teaching shall be your Master and Guide."

 Finally, his parting words were his last lesson: